Before migrating your podcast - Validate the RSS feed

 Validation errors

-- An invalid feed is often caused by one or more "invalid" characters that need to removed or edited.
-For example, using a series of dashes "-" in the description to create a line break or an episode file that contains characters other than: 0-1, a-z, or A-Z
+• Character Issues: An invalid feed often results from one or more "invalid" characters that require removal or editing.
+For instance, the use of a series of dashes "-" in the description to create a line break or an episode file containing characters outside the range of 0-1, a-z, or A-Z.